 |Mt Perry||No Restriction|

 For further information or to view the Water Restriction Schedule please see General Policy 247 – Drought Management of Urban Water.

-SWIM Annual Report 2016-2017 Department of Energy and Water Supply Key Performance Indicators
+SWIM Annual Report 2017-2018 Department of Natural Resources, Mines and Energy Key Performance Indicators

-North Burnett Regional Council is required by the Department of Energy and Water Supply to submit annual data for water and sewerage key performance indicators.
-A copy of this data for the 2016-17 year can be found here.
+North Burnett Regional Council is required by the Department of Natural Resources, Mines and Energy to submit annual data for water and sewerage key performance indicators.
+A copy of this data for the 2017-18 year can be found here.